Baullito/git-tutorial/README.md

 ## First Steps

-This section is supposed to contain first steps material.
+This section is supposed to contain some first steps material.

 Add a list of different git commands and their purpose.